You are here

 JDK 23: The new features in Java 23

-Java Development Kit (JDK) 23, the next planned version of standard Java, is off and running, with two features now scheduled for the release.
+Java Development Kit (JDK) 23, the next planned version of standard Java, is off and running, with five features now scheduled for the release.
+The latest addition is making the generational mode of the Z Garbage Collector the default mode.

 To read this article in full, please click here